Lappicy/DeforestMapBiomas/README.md

 example.files()
 ```

-The "CavernaMaroaga" is a sf object with the boundaries for "Caverda do Maroaga".
+The "CavernaMaroaga" is, inside the **R** environment, a sf object with the boundaries for "Caverda do Maroaga".
 The "MapBiomas_8_example" is a list, that contains the collection 8.0 from MapBiomas for the years 2013 to 2022 (10 elements on this list).
 These images were already cut to only have the extent of "Caverda do Maroaga".
 This was made to make the folder lighter, but using the original images should not affect the results or the processing time by any significant standards.

 ### Other way to acess data
 Another way is to manually download everything from this github directory.
 There is an "Example application" folder, within it you can find a folder entitles "Data" which has 2 subdirectories.
-One, "GPKG", has a geopackage file with the boundaries of "Caverda do Maroaga", and a folder entitles "Mapbiomas8" has MapBiomas images MapBiomas (collection 8.0) from 2013 to 2022.
+One, "GPKG", has a geopackage file with the boundaries of "Caverda do Maroaga", and the folder entitled "Mapbiomas8" has MapBiomas images (collection 8.0) from 2013 to 2022.

 ### The code itself
-There are only three main codes one must run for this practical example.
-One does the analysis and creates a sf object with all the necessary data for future analysis while the other two are graphical functions - one for a time series graph for deforestation x possible causing vectors and the other is a map showing the locations of such deforestation or growth of these other vectors.
+There are only three main functions that one must run for this practical example.
+One does the analysis and creates a sf object with all the necessary data for future analysis while the other two are graphical functions - one for a time series graph for deforestation and the possible driving vectors and the other is a map showing the locations of such deforestation or growth of these other vectors.

-### Analysis
+### Analysis with the *Growth.Analysis* function
-To run the analysis (this may take a few minutes, up to ~10 minutes depending on your computer specifications), one must simply define the geospatial data used (CavernaMaroaga) and the folder on which you downloaded the images or the MapBiomas object created (MapBiomas_8_example).
+To run the analysis (this may take a moment, possibly up to ~10 minutes depending on your computer specifications), one must simply define the geospatial data used (CavernaMaroaga) and the folder on which you downloaded the images or the MapBiomas object created (MapBiomas_8_example).
 This will output an object with a table like format, named "FinalAnalysis".
 The first and last two lines of it may be seen after the code.
 ```r
 FinalAnalysis <- Growth.Analysis(geo.file = CavernaMaroaga,
                                  tif.folder = MapBiomas_8_example,